aetherknight/fractal-rs/README.md

   ticket.
 * If you would like to implement a feature, feel free to submit a pull request or open a ticket to discuss followed by a pull request.
+* If I receive many contributions, I will shift the project's copyright structure to reference a contributers file.

 A few rules about contributed code: